openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

    8-bit weight compression is enabled by default for models larger than 1 billion parameters.

 `NNCF <https://github.com/openvinotoolkit/nncf>`__ also provides 4-bit weight compression that is supported by OpenVINO.
-It can be applied to Optimum objects as folloqs:
+It can be applied to Optimum objects as follows:

 .. code-block:: python